-a.
-Exception:

-- i.
-12 foot wide sidewalks, inclusive of the curb, with tree wells along the west side of S River Street from the Bypass to E Fourteenth Street. - i-ji.
-12 foot wide shared-use path and 4-foot buffer, inclusive of the curb, with tree wells along the east side of S River Street from the Bypass to E Fourteenth Street.
-[BM2]
+- a.
+Exception: - i.
+12 foot wide sidewalks, inclusive of the curb, with tree wells along S River Street from the Bypass to E Fourteenth Street.

 8. Planter Strips.
 Except where infeasible, a planter strip shall be provided between the sidewalk and the curb line, with a minimum width of five feet.
 This strip shall be landscaped in accordance with the standards in NMC 15.420.020.
 Curb-side sidewalks may be allowed on limited residential streets.
 Where curb-side sidewalks are allowed, the following shall be provided: